ibm-cloud-docs/devsecops/devsecops-release-notes.md

 {: #devsecops-open-v10.19.0-open-v9.38.0}

 Input Validation for `cocoa inventory add` command
-:   The `cocoa inventory add` command now includes input validation, checking inventory fields for accuracy and providing feedback on required changes to ensure standardized entries.
+:   The `cocoa inventory add` command now includes input validation, checking inventory fields for accuracy and providing feedback on required changes to help ensure standardized entries.

-Enhancements to evidence reuse feature
+Evidence Reuse Feature Enhancement
-:   `sysdig` scan script will reuse evidence if evidence reuse is enabled
+:   `sysdig` scan script reuses existing evidence when feature is enabled, improving scanning efficiency and speed.

-Refactor compliance scripts
+Compliance Script Refactoring
-:   compliance scripts have been refactored to enable execution of individual check
+:   Compliance scripts have been refactored to allow for granular execution, enabling the running of individual checks as needed.

 ## 11 September 2024
 {: #devsecops-Sep2024-09}